robbieaverill/silverstripe-markdowntextareafield/README.md

 ## Installation

  * Use composer to install `composer require priithansen/silverstripe-markdowntextareafield:*`
- * Run /dev/build?flush=1
+ * Run `/dev/build?flush=1`

 ### Instructions

-You can use MarkdownText data type for regular markdown or MarkdownTextExtra for added syntax features.
+You can use the `MarkdownText` data type for regular markdown or `MarkdownTextExtra` for added syntax features:

 ```php
 class Page extends SiteTree {